Chorão (island): Cheese of Chorão

 Chorão was once famous for its European-style ripened cheese, produced from dairy cattle since the 16th century, and known as Queijo da Ilha de Chorão (Cheese from the island of Chorão).
 Chorão Cheese was popular with both the Goan natives and the Portuguese gentry in Goa.
 Chorão Cheese also used to be exported even as far as Macau.
 Due to the emigration of cheesemakers from the island, the cheese industry became extinct in the 19th century.

 Forts of Chorão

 Two well equipped fortresses guarded Chorão Island from the incursion of Marathas.
-The Fortaleza de São Bartolomeu de Chorão (Saint Bartholomew Fort of Chorão) was built in 1720 in the north eastern part of Chorão Island.
-It had a lovely castle within its enclosures.
-Among other things it had eleven turrets (tinha onze pecas) and was used for the defense of the fort that surrounded Chorão island and those of Calvim.
-According to Sketch of the City of Goa by Jose Nicolau da Fonseca, it was probably erected at the same time as the Fort of Naroa.
-The Saint Bartholomew Fort was abandoned in 1811 and now lies in total ruins.
+The Fortaleza de São Bartolomeu de Chorão (Fort São Bartolomeu) was built in 1720 in the north eastern part of Chorão Island.
+It had a castle within its enclosures.
+Among other features, it had eleven cannons and was used for the defense of the fort that surrounded Chorão island and those of Calvim.
+According to José Nicolau da Fonseca, it was probably erected at the same time as the Fort of Naroa.
+The fort was abandoned in 1811 and now lies in total ruins.